armaniized/armaniized/README.md

-- 👋 Hi, I’m @armaniized
+- 👋 Hi, I’m arman
-- 👀 I’m interested in python
+-  I’m interested in Flutter
-- 🌱 I’m currently learning machine learning
+-  I’m currently learning machine learning too
-- 💞️ I’m looking to collaborate on python
+-  I’m looking to collaborate on Flutter Apps
-- 📫 How to reach me www.armaniized.pythonanywhere.com
+-  How to reach me arman.hafezipour@gmail.com

 <!---
 armaniized/armaniized is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.